AstroHackWeek/day5/README.md

     - dimensionality reduction: PCA, NMF, ICA, LLE

-    - (spare material) regression: errors in both variables, non-Gaussian errors, learning curves
+    - (regression): errors in both variables, non-Gaussian errors, learning curves

 For more details about lecture content, see further below.
 Draft lectures are available as